the-dataface/figma2html/README.md

 #### Build plugin

-In a terminal, run `npm run build` to create a build of the project, which is required to run a plugin in development.
-There should be a `build` folder with three files: `bundle.js`, `index.html`, `main.js`
+There should be a `build` folder with three files: `bundle.js`, `index.html`, `main.js`, which are required to run the plugin in development.
+If you make updates locally, run `npm run build` in a terminal to rebuild the project.

 #### Import plugin